devsnippet/PHPResqueBundle/README.markdown

   `beforeFirstFork`, `beforeFork`, `afterFork`, `beforePerform`, `afterPerform`, `onFailure`, `afterEnqueue`.
 Please, refer to php-resque project for documentation about these events.

-  PHPResqueBundle has a interface that ability you use them into your classes.
-So, if you want to add a beforePerform event into yout MyJob class:
+  PHPResqueBundle has an interface that enables you to use them into your classes.
+So, if you want to add a beforePerform event into your MyJob class:

     <?php
     namespace Your\ProjectBundle\SubprojectBundle;